-The school offers two degrees in applied economics at the graduate level.
+U.S. News & World Report's 2020 list ranked the University of Michigan in Ann Arbor 3rd among the country's best public schools.
+The university offers two degrees in applied economics at the graduate level.
 The Master of Arts in Applied Economics is an interdisciplinary degree focused on practical policies.
 The degree can be used for entrance into a Ph.D. program; however, it is not an intermediate step.
 The Ph.D. in Applied Economics coursework takes about two years to complete and is ideal for those interested in academic and research pursuits.
-Fields of study available include microeconomic theory, advanced macroeconomics, econometric theory, organizational economics, economic development, public finance, international economics, labor and natural resources.
+Fields of study available include microeconomic theory, advanced macroeconomics, econometric theory, organizational economics, economic development, public finance, international economics, labor, and natural resources.

 Top Applied Economics Programs

-|Pennsylvania State University||Penn State ranked 27th on U.S. News & World Report's 2015 list of schools with the best graduate economics programs.||University Park, PA|
+|Pennsylvania State University||Ranked 25th (tie) on U.S. News & World Report's 2017 list of schools with the best graduate economics programs||University Park, PA|

-|Oregon State University||Students have access to WealthWorks Northwest, which provides leadership training opportunities throughout rural Oregon.||Corvallis, OR|
+|Oregon State University||Students have access to WealthWorks Northwest, which provides leadership training opportunities throughout rural Oregon||Corvallis, OR|

-|University of Arizona||The school is home to the Economic Science Laboratory, the Institute for Behavioral Economics and the Office of Economic Education.||Tucson, AZ|
+|University of Arizona||Home to the Economic Science Laboratory, the Institute for Behavioral Economics and the Office of Economic Education||Tucson, AZ|

-|University at Buffalo||U.S. News & World Report ranked the school 48th among top public schools in 2015.||Buffalo, NY|
+|University at Buffalo||U.S. News & World Report ranked the school tied at 31st among top public schools in 2020||Buffalo, NY|

-|University of Cincinnati||According to the school, 88% of graduates from its master's degree program in applied economics find a job within three months of graduation.||Cincinnati, OH|
+|University of Cincinnati||According to the school, more than half of graduates from its master's degree program in applied economics accepted a full-time job before graduation||Cincinnati, OH|

-|Washington State University||The school has contributed articles to journals such as Econometrica, American Journal of Agricultural Economics and Journal of Econometrics'||Pullman, WA|
+|Washington State University||Has contributed articles to journals such as Econometrica, American Journal of Agricultural Economics and Journal of Econometrics'||Pullman, WA|

-|Western Michigan University||Students can join the Economics Student Association to brush up on current economic affairs.||Kalamazoo, MI|
+|Western Michigan University||Students can join the Economics Student Association to brush up on current economic affairs||Kalamazoo, MI|